Andrew Henderson

 Requirements include:

-• Provide proof of employment with a contract valid for one year from your current employer, or provide proof of ownership of the applicant’s company for one year or more
+• Provide proof of employment with a contract valid for one year or ownership of the applicant’s company

-• Provide the salary slip for the last month and bank statements for the preceding three months, or provide proof of the applicant’s ownership of the company for one year or more
+• Evidence of the applicant’s ownership of the company for one year

 Other Digital Nomad Visas